 Why Is Barolo So Expensive?

-Another frequently asked question is if Barolo is an expensive wine.
-If it is made with blends of Nebbiolo clusters coming from wider geographical areas or with second-choice grapes, tends to cost less.
+Another frequently asked question is whether Barolo is an expensive wine.
+If it is made with blends of Nebbiolo clusters coming from wider geographical areas or with second-choice grapes, it tends to cost less.

 The price of Barolo wine can start from as little as 20€ per bottle for an entry-level product and, usually, for the youngest vintage available on the market.